 The coefficient of dispersion (COD) is a measure of variability and uniformity of assessment.
 The COD is the average percentage deviation of ratios from the median ratio.
 A low COD indicates more uniform assessments, and a high COD indicates a lack of uniformity in assessments.
-COD is only calculated if there are at least 30 sales.
 The COD can be calculated by determining the average absolute value of the difference between the sale ratio and the median ratio and plugging it into the following equation:

-$$Coefficient\ of\ Dispersion = \frac{Average\ Difference}{Median\ Ratio}100$$
+$$Coefficient \ of \ Dispersion = \frac{Average \ Difference}{Median \ Ratio}100$$